What Medicare benefits can I claim for macular disease treatment?

 |Service||Total charged (a)||Medicare benefit (b)||OOP costs before EMSN threshold (c) i.e. (a) minus (b)||EMSN benefit (d)||OOP costs after EMSN threshold i.e. (a) minus (b) minus (d)|

-It should be noted that other than when used for an initial diagnosis to confirm eligibility for PBS-funded injections, OCT scans do not attract any Medicare benefits.
-That means they don’t contribute towards either the Original or Extended Medicare Safety Net threshold.
+Other than when used for an initial diagnosis to confirm eligibility for PBS-funded injections, OCT scans do not attract any Medicare benefits.
+This means they do not contribute towards reaching the Original or Extended Medicare Safety Net thresholds.

-It’s also worth noting that procedures performed in a private hospital or day surgery setting don’t contribute towards the Original or Extended Medicare Safety Net threshold either and don’t receive the additional benefits.
+Procedures performed in a private hospital or day surgery setting do not contribute towards reaching the Original or Extended Medicare Safety Net thresholds.

 Registering for the Medicare Safety Net